 Things you need to know before you go

-Getting a visa to work in the US isn’t easy, although it’s a lot easier if you have a job that is relocating there or you have an offer of employment.
+Getting a visa to work in the US isn’t easy for UK expats, although it’s a lot easier if you have a job that is relocating there or you have an offer of employment.
 If you want to work in the US you can apply for several types of visa.
 The H1-B non-immigrant visa is for skilled, educated individuals working for a sponsoring employer in specific occupations such as engineering, maths, medicine or law.

 The Temporary Non-Agricultural H-2B is available for foreign workers doing seasonal work where there is a shortage of local workers.
 Alternatively, there is the J-1 Visa Exchange Visitor Program for people looking to teach, study, work or conduct research in the US.